-The degree meets the requirements for a bachelor's degree from a music department at a university, provided you take four semesters of applied music instruction and make satisfactory progress in either voice or a major instrument.
-Since program requirements differ between universities, the official transfer pathway (www.aztransfer.com/transferpathways) of the school which you plan to attend upon leaving EAC should be consulted in order to adjust this program to your personal needs.
+The degree meets the requirements for a bachelor's degree from a music department at a university, provided you take four semesters of applied music instruction and make satis-

 To successfully pursue a college career in music education, you must be able to play at least one instrument well; have some experience and/or training in voice; and possess knowledge of music theory.
 You must also possess or obtain adequate piano skills.